topolvm/topolvm/docs/maintenance.md

 Upgrade the CSI version only if new features we should cover are introduced in newer versions, or the Kubernetes versions TopoLVM is going to support does not support the current CSI version.

 For updating CSI spec, update the version of `github.com/container-storage-interface/spec` in `go.mod`.
+When updating CSI spec, please also upgrade the version of `github.com/kubernetes-csi/csi-test`.